Foreign travel advice

 Electronic cigarettes and shisha (water-pipe tobacco) are illegal.
 There are penalties including fines and prison sentences.

-Illegal drugs and penalties
+Illegal drug penalties

 Penalties for illegal drug possession and illegal drug trafficking are severe.
+The maximum sentence is 20 years for possession and life imprisonment for trafficking.

 Using cameras in secure areas

-Do not take photos of military, official or diplomatic sites.
+It is forbidden to take photos of military, official or diplomatic sites.
 This includes Owen Falls Dam at the source of the Nile near Jinja.

 If you are taking photographs of people, ask their permission first.